 You've probably heard of the "War on Christmas," but there's another type of battle brewing every holiday season that draws less attention in the press.
-I'm talking about the struggle between those who prefer outdoor Christmas decorations comprised of greenery, pinecones, berries, etc., on the one hand, versus those who like inflatable decorations, blow-mold figures, Christmas light displays, and other ornaments that "show up," on the other.
+I'm talking about the struggle between those who prefer outdoor Christmas decorations comprised of greenery, pinecones, berries, etc. (such as kissing balls), on the one hand, versus those who like inflatable decorations, blow-mold figures, Christmas light displays, and other ornaments that "show up," on the other.

 If you think I'm using words like "battle" and "struggle" metaphorically, you're only partially correct.
 Some aficionados of the more subtle decor secretly (or not so secretly, sometimes) cheer when vandals stab those "gaudy" inflatables, leaving their lifeless shells sprawled out over the ground like the Wicked Witch of the West when she melts in .
 Indeed, news reports of commandos carrying out raids against inflatables are common.